 In the afternoon, pick up the Parkway again and travel north to see the Peaks of Otter and taste a few fruit wines at Peaks of Otter Winery.
 Conclude your day with a quick stint on the Wine Trail of Botetourt County.
-Good wine and a great night’s rest at Fincastle Vineyard Bed and Breakfast wrap the day up nicely.
+A great night’s rest at Fincastle Gallery B&B wrap the day up nicely.

 Sunday calls for a back-track to Roanoke for brunch at Rockfish Food & Wine, followed by a Blue Ridge Winery Tour.
 At noon, your chauffeured excursion departs from Barrel Chest Wine & Beer, a great place to check out the local wine and craft beer selections.
 The tour includes a tasting and tour at two local wineries, as well as a “Wine Making 101” session.
 Bring your own drinks and food, or add on a lunch option.

 Too much wine time and not enough shopping?
 Spread this suggested weekend over two trips to Virginia's Blue Ridge!
 Additional wine themed lodging opportunities include Elmo’s Rest at Peaks of Otter and Beliveau Estate in Blacksburg.
 If you’re looking for more wine inspiration, check out our full list of wineries and vineyards.